Pasoori: Composition and songwriting

 Sethi revealed that "Pasoori" took around one year to develop and that his goal was to infuse "the Turkic, Indic, Arab, Persian, and...the global placeless, ubiquitous 'beats' vibe that is also our inheritance."
 He noted that the folk and classical musical traditions the song draws from — including Sufi and qawwali — have centuries-long origins and therefore could not be classified as either Indian or Pakistani.
 Sethi has also shared that he sent the initial tune for the song on a voice note to composer Zulfiqar Jabbar Khan, and that the lyrics of the song were not finalized until about 12 hours before the recording.

 "Pasoori" revolves around themes of separation and heartbreak, but also self-acceptance, self-expression, letting go of one's worries, and the transformative power of art.
 Sethi contends that the word "pasoori" is deliberately ambiguous and difficult to translate and that the song is about "the bittersweet-ness of unrequited love, the Wabi-Sabi in art or the strange joy one sometimes finds in melancholy, Pasoori is all this.
 It speaks of anguish, art, music and passion, and how all of these can be uplifting, transformative even."
+Sethi has shared that while writing the song, he drew from the Punjabi folk songs that he grew up listening to which allowed him to infuse the lyrics with "puns and double entendres — a nice way to slip in and subvert orthodox views without really appearing to be out beyond the veil."